 - 10 g cacao powder 1 tablespoon

-- 50 g dates previously soaked for minimum 1 hour
+- 50 g dates previously soaked in water for minimum 1 hour

 - agave if needed, for extra sweetness

-- 200 g cashews previously soaked for minimum 4 hours
+- 200 g cashews previously soaked in water for a minimum 4 hours

 - 50 g coconut cream the thickened coconut cream from a can of full-fat coconut milk